Sigma and Pi Notation

 A more typical use of Sigma notation will include an integer below the Sigma (the “starting term number”), and an integer above the Sigma (the “ending term number”).
 In the example below, the exact starting and ending numbers don’t matter much since we are being asked to add the same value, two, repeatedly.
 All that matters in this case is the difference between the starting and ending term numbers… that will determine how many twos we are being asked to add, one two for each term number.

-Sigma notation is not usually worth the extra ink to describe simple sums such as the one above… multiplication could do that more simply.
+Sigma notation, or as it is also called, summation notation is not usually worth the extra ink to describe simple sums such as the one above… multiplication could do that more simply.

 Sigma notation is most useful when the “term number” can be used in some way to calculate each term.
 To facilitate this, a variable is usually listed below the Sigma with an equal sign between it an the starting term number.
 If this variable appears in the expression being summed, then the current term number should be substituted in for the variable: